 Art oozes out of every theatre in the world, but as time passes, the relevance of these performance spaces are being questioned.
-Not many people are interested in investing their time and money into buying a ticket to a show and sitting through it.
+You could even argue sports arenas such as the iconic United Center where basketball “artist” Michael Jordan played could be considered theatres of drama.
+However, nowadays it seems that not many people are interested in investing their time and money into buying a ticket to a show and sitting through it.
 The beauty of those creative pieces that set the stage on fire was more close to the hearts of the previous generation.
 But there surely are certain theatres that remain to be the favorites of many viewers.

 The 325-seat building that housed some of the best theatrical performances goes by the name Hampstead Theatre.
 This thriving space of art has been winning awards for several decades now, and all these accolades keep the vibrant halls lively even today.
 Some of the most legendary works produced by Dennis Kelly, Mike Leigh, Harold Pinter, and Michael Frayn were developed in this theatre.
 It, even now, prides itself on introducing new talents that have a promising calibre.
 If you are planning to visit the theatre in the coming months, here are a few things you need to know.

 Having Your Meals

 You are sure to spend a few hours in the hall with the play; so, you will need to grab something for dinner.
 If you have no idea where to get your meal, here are some of the cafes and restaurants you can head to for a platter of your favorite dish.